duanegoodner/dispatch-model-benchmarks/README.md

 ---

 ### 🔑 Key Insights

 #### 🏎 1️⃣ CRTP and Concepts are significantly faster than Runtime Polymorphism
 - RP requires more instructions & branches and massively higher memory access than CRTP/Concepts.
 - Virtual function calls likely account for the large gap, with a much more pronounced slowdown in the Expensive function.
+- The heap-to-stack usage ratio is likely higher for RP which would contribute to its higher memory access needs.
 - Uops : Instruction ratios clearly indicate more aggressive compiler optimization for CRTP/Concepts than RP.

 #### ⚖️ 2️⃣ CRTP and Concepts are identical
 - CRTP and Concepts retire the same number of instructions & branches.
 - Aggressive compiler optimizations likely explain why the Expensive computation is not heavier than FMA.

+### Further Investigation

+#### Assembly Code Review with `objdump`
+- Assambly code review with `objdump` is underway.
+- Code extracted as part of this analysis saved under `./test/objdump/`